 How should I plan for food and water?

 If you don’t plan on buying bagged lunches at the refuges, you can also buy your own groceries along the way or get refreshments along the trail.
 Depending on when you go during the TMB season, some mid-trail refuges may be open and serving food.
-When I hit the TMB mid to late September, I found that many of the refuges along the way (especially in France) were already closed for the season.
-Thankfully, I began every day with my lunch in my pack so this never became a problem.
 Grocery stores are available in the larger towns, so you’ll want to strategically buy enough to last you until you can find the next store.
 A good practice is to always ensure you have extra sustenance on you at all times (such as granola bars) in case you aren’t able to find a restaurant or grocery store.

-I wish you the best of luck as you go forth along your self-guided Tour du Mont Blanc trek!
+We wish you the best of luck as you go forth along your self-guided Tour du Mont Blanc hike!
 Remember to slow down and enjoy your time in the Alps.
 As cliche as it is to say, it really is about the journey and not the destination.
 Every day, the landscapes that reveal themselves along your trek are truly remarkable.
-If you have any other questions that I can help answer, feel free to drop a line here.
+If you have any other questions that we can help answer, feel free to drop me a line here.
 Bon voyage!